theCrius/ai-snippets/golden-rules.md

 _Most of it it taken from [Veraticus readme](https://github.com/Veraticus/nix-config/blob/main/home-manager/claude-code/CLAUDE.md) and are meant to work with Claude Opus 4.
 Make adjustments if you use different models.
 Thank you for sharing it for the rest of us Veraticus!_

-Start from the section below.
+Start from the section below after reviewing the ground rules (add/remove/edit what you need)

 # Development Partnership